josiahdevine/personal-finance-dashboard/documentation/plaid-implementation.md

    - The `Failed to create link token for plaid` error indicates issues with the token creation process
    - **Recommendation:** Implement better logging and retry mechanisms for link token creation

-4. **Environment Configuration:**
+4. **Environment Configuration:** ✅ IMPROVED
-   - The application is using sandbox mode but may need to transition to development or production
+   - The application now properly uses the environment specified in PLAID_ENV
-   - **Recommendation:** Create a clear environment transition strategy with configuration for each environment
+   - ✅ Configuration supports sandbox, development, and production environments

 ### Architecture Improvements